At a Glance

 Employment Outcomes And Bar Passage Rates

-Of the 199 graduates in the Class of 2012, Georgia State Law has detailed employment information for 175 in February 2013.
+For the Class of 2012, Georgia State Law has detailed employment data for 175 of its 199 graduates in February 2013.
 The college has detailed… more »

 Of the 186 graduates in the Class of 2011, Georgia State Law has detailed employment information for 166 in February 2012.
 The college has detailed… more »